 It is very rare that I can not take my eyes off of a man rather than of a woman.
 I know, I feel you.
 Jack Antonoff caught them – the eyes – after he managed to caught my ears one Friday evening over home cleaning and MTV LIVE playing in the background.

 I was peacefully wiping the shelves and everything prior to simply turning on the tv on MTV, holding on to that LIVE near that MTV sign.
-Somewhere in that very distant thought, I wished for that LIVE to represent the ***LIVE*** I am always craving for.
+Somewhere over a very distant thought, I wished for that LIVE to represent the ***LIVE*** I am always craving for.
 But you know, I continued the wiping and everything. ***Oh yeah!***

 It is just recently that I came across the channel and now I want the sweatshirt with the funky MTV sticker on.
-Back in my mind – that is – because I never bought it in the end, considering myself a VH1 (until a couple of years ago when it started to get nasty) chick post being an MTV one.
+I have never got one because of my considering myself a VH1 (until a couple of years ago when it started to get nasty) chick post being an MTV one.

 But that LIVE, man…

-It was long before me finding out about him being – back in the days – Lena Dunham’s boyfriend.
+I liked the man long before me finding out about him being – back in the days – Lena Dunham’s boyfriend.
 And I liked Girls, so I like Lena.
 Nevertheless, it is Jack that got me writing this now.
 Or him being a song writer and producer for Lorde, or Pink, or Taylor Swift.
+Or Lana!(!!)

-It’s the style and I don’t even mean clothing.
-Yet!
-It matters, too.
+It’s the style and I don’t even mean the clothing.
+It matters, though, too.

 But what do I mean, right?